AkitoSakurabaCreator/Rule-MCP-Server/README.en.md

 ### Prerequisites

-- Go 1.21 or higher
+- Go 1.21 or higher installed
-- Node.js 18 or higher
+- Node.js 18 or higher installed
-- Docker and Docker Compose
+- Docker and Docker Compose installed
 - PostgreSQL 15 or higher (automatically installed with Docker)

 ### Initial Admin Account